-Food from Thought will use big data analytics to study ecosystems at the smallest scale, the microcosm, to promote food safety, prevent zoonotic disease, and enhance livestock health.
-Using big data, Food from Thought will study pathogens and their relationships with their hosts, addressing concerns that intensive food production systems can lead to consumer safety and livestock health threats.
+Food from Thought uses big data analytics to study ecosystems at the smallest scale, the microcosm, to promote food safety, prevent zoonotic disease, and enhance livestock health.
+Using big data, Food from Thought studies pathogens and their relationships with their hosts, addressing concerns that intensive food production systems can lead to consumer safety and livestock health threats.

 Department of Food Science

 Foodborne illness and pathogen research can help prevent illness and death through managing outbreaks.